eric-burel/data-fetching-patterns-in-react/README.md

 Data fetching is a nuanced aspect of development, yet mastering the appropriate techniques can vastly enhance our applications.
 As we conclude our journey through data fetching and content rendering strategies within the context of React, it's crucial to highlight our main insights:

+- **Asynchronous State Handler**: Utilize custom hooks or composable APIs to abstract data fetching and state management away from your components.
+This pattern centralizes asynchronous logic, simplifying component design and enhancing reusability across your application.
+- **Declarative Data Fetching**: React's enhanced Suspense model supports a more declarative approach to fetching data asynchronously, streamlining your codebase.
-- **Parallel Requests**: Maximize efficiency by fetching data in parallel, reducing wait times and boosting the responsiveness of your application.
+- **Parallel Data Fetching**: Maximize efficiency by fetching data in parallel, reducing wait times and boosting the responsiveness of your application.
 - **Lazy Loading with Suspense**: Employ lazy loading for non-essential components during the initial load, leveraging Suspense for graceful handling of loading states and code splitting, thereby ensuring your application remains performant.
 - **Data Prefetching**: By preemptively loading data based on predicted user actions, you can achieve a smooth and fast user experience.
-- **Declarative Data Fetching via Suspense**: React's enhanced Suspense model supports a more declarative approach to fetching data asynchronously, streamlining your codebase.
-- **Server-Side Rendering (SSR)**: Utilizing SSR, especially with React Server Components and Suspense, can significantly improve your app's speed and SEO, swiftly delivering content to users.
 - **Static Site Generation (SSG)**: SSG proves invaluable for static content, working alongside dynamic rendering to speed up load times and optimize resource use.
+- **Server Component**: This pattern involves rendering components directly on the server, allowing for rich interactions without sending the component code to the client.
+It reduces the amount of JavaScript required on the client-side, speeding up load times and improving overall performance by executing data fetching, templating, and rendering on the server.
-- **Streaming**: Implementing streaming can incrementally enhance the user experience by serving content as soon as it's ready.
+- **Streaming Server-Side Rendering (SSR)**: Implementing streaming can incrementally enhance the user experience by serving content as soon as it's ready.
 Its practical application may vary based on backend solutions like Next.js.

 While these insights were framed within the React ecosystem, it's essential to recognize that these patterns are not confined to React alone.
 They are broadly applicable and beneficial strategies that can—and should—be adapted for use with other libraries and frameworks.
 By thoughtfully implementing these approaches, developers can create applications that are not just efficient and scalable, but also offer a superior user experience through effective data fetching and content rendering practices.